 How Addictive Is Cocaine?

-National Center for Health Statistics data shows that overdose deaths from cocaine use are rising, with more than 16,000 people dying in 2019.
-Given that, Cocaine addiction treatment is required as it is a complex illness.
-Cocaine addiction has a serious impact on your mental and physical health and can result in premature death.
+The National Center for Health Statistics data shows that drug overdose deaths from cocaine use are rising, with more than 16,000 people dying in 2019.
+Cocaine addiction treatment is required as it is a complex illness.
+Cocaine addiction seriously impacts your mental and physical health and can result in premature death.

 Symptoms of Cocaine Addiction Include: